lyesstarnaud1/STM32_BareMetal_Journey/Toggling_led_using_typedef_struct_bitfields/README.md

-# Project 01: PA5 Toggle via Bit-field Abstraction
+#  PA5 Toggle via Bit-field Abstraction

 ### 🏆 Achievements & & Lessons
 1. **Bit-field Abstraction:** Moved from raw bit-shifting to C Bit-field structures in `main.h`.
 This allows for human-readable code like `p_clk_en->GPIOAEN = 1`.